Grain damage: Heat damage

 Heat damage can be measured in a number of ways.
 First of all is always visual inspection.
-A noticeable change in color will be a distinct effect of heat damage.
+A noticeable change in color is a distinct effect of heat damage.
 Some researchers have developed their own methods for identifying color differences through the use of what they call a color difference meter.
 This meter measures color by three parameters based on lightness and darkness of the sample.
 A more recent method of assessing heat damage has been created for wheat by Wang, Dowell, and Chung using near-infrared spectroscopy.
 Their process for using the near-infrared spectroscopy process could classify heat damaged kernels at a rate of approximately 96 percent accuracy.

-Causes of Grain Damage
+Causes

-Damage During Harvest
+Damage during harvest

 This article focuses on the damage incurred to grain between the field and its end use.
 Therefore, the first cause of grain damage is harvesting itself.
 A large cause of grain damage is mechanical damage incurred during the threshing process in a combine.
 This process of stripping the grain from the plant can often cause cracks and other damage.
 Many researches have attempted to find methods to minimize grain damage without inhibiting harvest productivity.
 Many harvest factors can effect the amount of damage that grain will incur during harvest.
 Some of these are uncontrollable by the operator such as moisture content.
 However, many of the parameters of the combine can be varied in an attempt to reduce grain damage and obtain better yields.
 Some of these parameters include rotor speed, ground speed, concave settings, sieve settings, and fan speeds.
 Research indicates that the rotor speed has the largest effect on grain damage, with damage increasing exponentially with rotor speed.
 In addition, grain damage can actually increase as the forward speed, or ground speed, of the machine is decreased.
 Similar ground speed trends were found in wheat.
 The settings of the concave can also increase grain damage if the gap of the concave is too narrow or as the length of the concave increases.